ED7139 - Applying Learning Technologies (2023/24)

 Applying Learning Technologies (ALT) focuses on the wider issues of educational technology, with specific reference to the use of Information and Communications Technologies (ICT) for teaching learning and assessment, including the use of social media and other open educational resources.

-This module may be used as an opportunity to further develop expertise with online eLearning tools in the participant’s own academic discipline.
+ALT is a supervised independent study module, which offers an opportunity to further develop expertise with online eLearning tools in the participant’s own academic discipline.
 ALT is provided as a self-study, small-scale, action research module, investigating the pedagogical application of digital tools.
 It is offered as a project- based module with supervisor support and access to online learning resources and spaces.

 The aim of this module is to allow learners to investigate, through active learning, the role of ICT in learning and teaching.
 Participants will review the current educational technologies that are available, together with evaluating their use in teaching, learning and assessment.
 Learners are then required to complete the process of investigating, analysing, designing, developing, implementing and evaluating the use of digital technology in their own work and use this experience to review their own professional development needs.

 Prior learning requirements

 1 .
 Use of learning technologies for blended learning, teaching and assessment LO1 LO2